JeremyJoelPrice/world-engine/src/backend/npc generator/readme.md

 ### Parameters Object

 NPC parameters are specified with a similar object.
-This object is provided as an argument, and is used as a template for the NPC/s to be created.
+This object is provided as an argument, and is used as a basis for the NPC/s to be created.
+Template parameter objects, based on the four types of NPC described above, are available by importing the npcTemplates array from index.js

 ```
 {